(A) Terms of app and website use

 12. Providing services

-12.1 We will supply the Services to you from the date you tap the Accept button at the bottom of this page until you cease paying for the Services.
+12.1 We will supply the Services to you from the date Accept our terms until you cease paying for the Services.

 12.2 We may have to suspend the Services if we have to deal with technical problems or to make improvements agreed between you and us in writing to the Services.